Beethoven 390 by Andy Warhol

 Edition: Edition of 60.
 20 numbered in Roman numerals.
 72 individual TP not in portfolios, signed and numbered in pencil on verso.

-Photo credit: Portrait of Beethoven with the manuscript of the Missa solemnis by Joseph Karl Stieler, 1820.
+Photo Credit: Beethoven with the Manuscript of the Missa Solemnis, portrait of Ludwig van Beethoven by Joseph Karl Stieler, 1820.

 Share this page: